DamnWidget/damnwidget-overlay/README.md

 HOWTO Install
 -------------

-To install DamnWidget Gentoo Overlay (to install Backharddi NG on Gentoo for example) you will create a new layman XML repo file and add it to your:
+To install DamnWidget Gentoo Overlay (to install Backharddi NG or Goliat for example) you will create a new layman XML repo file and add it to your:
 	/etc/layman/layman.cfg